ptrnd/RakaminTask5/readme.md

 ## Resources

-you can find datasets I used in the folder called "dataset" and datamart design in "datamart query design folder".
+You can find the datasets I used in the folder called "dataset" and datamart design in "datamart query design folder".